 Site ResponsibilityThe Alsco Anaconda site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.

 Threats and Contaminants

 The Alsco Anaconda site was broken up into two portions (termed "operable units"): 1) the Source Material Operable Unit (SMOU), which covered the contaminated sludge, soil, and soil/waste mixtures; and 2) the Groundwater Operable Unit (GWOU).
 Contaminants of concern (COCs) at the SMOU included cyanide, heavy metals, and PCBs.
 For the GWOU, COCs included metals, chlorinated benzene compounds, semi-volatile organics, and cyanide.

 Exposure to these COCs could occur through dermal contact with contaminated soil and sludge or by drinking contaminated groundwater.
 Exposures over time could cause carcinogenic (cancer-causing) and noncarcinogenic health effects.
 However, the SMOU cleanup action was completed in 1995, which reduced the concentrations of COCs to background levels.
 In addition, contaminated groundwater flows from the site towards the Tuscarawas River, which is downgradient from nearby drinking water wells.
 Thus, no one is being exposed to groundwater contamination.
-Cleanup levels for COCs, with the exception of cyanide, have been met in groundwater.
+Cleanup levels for COCs have been met in groundwater.

 The Alsco Anaconda site was divided into two cleanup projects, the Source Material Operable Unit (SMOU), which covered the contaminated sludge, soil, and soil/waste mixtures, and 2) the Groundwater Operable Unit (GWOU).
 U.S. EPA selected a cleanup remedy and issued a Record of Decision (ROD) for each project on September 8, 1989, and September 28, 1992, respectively.
 The source material cleanup remedy included the excavation and offsite treatment of the sludge and soil at the site and the groundwater cleanup included the installation and periodic sampling of groundwater monitoring wells at the site.